 A $10 fee will be assessed for lost M-Cards.
 Forgotten ID fees may not be applied to the purchase of a new MCard.
 Students must pay the $10 fee at the Cashier's Office in the University Pavilion.

 Click here for membership policies.

-Patrons must be 18 years or older and have valid photo id showing current address and birthdate in order to purchase a day pass without a parent or authorized adult*.
-Minors under the age of 18 must be accompanied by a parent or authorized adult* 18 years of age or older who also purchases a day pass or has current membership privileges at the Recreation Center.
+Patrons must be 18 years or older and have valid photo id showing current address and birthdate in order to purchase a day pass without a parent or adult sponsor.
+Minors under the age of 18 must be accompanied by a parent or adult 18 years of age or older who also purchases a day pass or has current membership privileges at the Recreation Center.

 Children 12 years of age and younger

-Must be directly supervised at all times by a parent or authorized adult*.
+Must be directly supervised at all times by a parent or adult age 18 or older.
 Children 12 years of age and younger have restricted access in the UM-Flint Recreation Center and may use the following designated areas only: Gym Floor, Racquetball Courts, Activity Area and Pool.